Our Teachers are: Mrs Schofield, Miss Corrigan and Mrs Walton

 Every half term, Year 1 will also receive a topic homework grid.
 The topic homework grid focuses on activities which can be completed together at home or as a family.
 Whilst it is not essential that all of these are completed, we ask that your child should aim to complete some of the activities throughout the half term to reinforce their learning across the curriculum.
 We understand that family life can be busy and hectic, and we look forward to your child completing as much of the topic homework as you find manageable.

 Your child’s reading books will be changed once a week following on from their Guided reading session in school.
 The day on which their book will be changed is dependent on which reading group they are in.

-Your child will take home 2 books each week.
+Children will take home 1 or 2 books each week.
 If they complete them, we would ask you to read through them together, talk about the book and ask them questions about the text they have read in more depth to encourage their comprehension skills.

 It is really important that you read with and listen to your child read every day.
 Research shows that children who read at home to an adult on a daily basis make more progress in school.
 We believe that quality reading is better than quantity and that a good 10 minutes of reading with your child is more effective than trying to make them read for 30 minutes after a long day at school!

 Please ensure that your child has their full PE bag in school all of the time and that all of their kit is FULLY LABELLED with their FULL NAME.